-- an accurate, scaled topographic site survey, which includes the location of existing buildings, trees, hedgerows and other landscape features on the site and details of site levels; - the relationship of the site to surrounding development and/or countryside, including other neighbouring uses and open spaces within both the public and private domains; - existing rights of way and accesses for pedestrians, cyclists and vehicles, both within the site and the surrounding area; - any known elements of historic importance, which may be affected by the development, including archaeological remains, ancient monuments, historic buildings, important historic parks and gardens or other historic landscape features; - areas known or designated for their nature conservation interest. - tree and hedgerow survey, including trees on neighbouring sites which adjoin the boundary or which influence or will be affected by the development; and - vegetation survey/wildlife survey of the site. - 3.29 In submitting detailed drawings and specifications, planting plans should clearly indicate retained vegetation; the position, species, density and size of proposed planting; means of protection; and management intentions.
+- 3.27 Design statements should explain how the site and its context have influenced the site design.
+Statements should include a full site analysis, identifying as appropriate: - the significant townscape, landscape and natural features and designations; - an accurate, scaled topographic site survey, which includes the location of existing buildings, trees, hedgerows and other landscape features on the site and details of site levels; - the relationship of the site to surrounding development and/or countryside, including other neighbouring uses and open spaces within both the public and private domains; - existing rights of way and accesses for pedestrians, cyclists and vehicles, both within the site and the surrounding area; - any known elements of historic importance, which may be affected by the development, including archaeological remains, ancient monuments, historic buildings, important historic parks and gardens or other historic landscape features: - areas known or designated for their nature conservation interest. - tree and hedgerow survey, including trees on neighbouring sites which adjoin the boundary or which influence or will be affected by the development; and - vegetation survey/wildlife survey of the site. - 3.28 In submitting detailed drawings and specifications, planting plans should clearly indicate retained vegetation; the position, species, density and size of proposed planting; means of protection; and management intentions.
 Services on site such as water supply, drainage, electricity supply, lighting etc. should be indicated on the landscape drawings.

-3.30 The policy will be delivered through development management.
+3.29 The policy will be delivered through development management.